 We’ve been hoarding dill in the fridge for a while now, thanks to a spectacular trick I recently learned but am convinced everyone else already knew.
 I keep fresh herbs upright in a glass of water in the fridge–have had better luck there than on the countertop–and, with the exception of cilantro, they stay much fresher much longer.
 I don’t know where I went wrong with the cilantro, but the roots got soggy, and the leaves wilted.
 Of course, it’s the most difficult, because it’s our favorite.

 Awesome part of this dish #2: I threw it together on my study day and it was ready and waiting for me and the boyfriend when I got home from class.
 Yet, as we took the first bite, we both groaned and sank deeper into our chairs, mumbling about how incredible it is.
 I’m not exaggerating.

 It’s light and summery and just overall perfect.
 What else would you expect from Ina Garten?
 Make this.

-- 1 cup minced scallions, white and green parts
+- 1 cup scallions white and green parts, minced

-- 3/4 pound good feta cheese, large diced
+- 3/4 pound feta cheese good quality, large diced

 Preheat the oven to 400 degrees F.